-Living with an anxious dog can be a struggle.
-You hate seeing your canine companion in distress, and naturally want him to receive immediate relief.
+Living with a dog suffering through a health or behavioral problem can be a struggle.
+You hate seeing your canine companion in distress and naturally want him to receive immediate relief.
 Pinpointing an effective treatment is not always straightforward, however.

-Pet parents have a number of available treatment options, including prescriptions, behavior therapy, supplements and essential oils.
-Hemp-based products—generally available as chews, or in liquid form given orally or added to food—are another increasingly popular option.
-But do they work, are they safe, and most importantly, are they right for your anxious dog?
+Pet parents have a number of available treatment options, and cannabis-based products like hemp and CBD are becoming increasingly popular.
+But do they work, are they safe and, most importantly, are they right for your dog?

 Hemp for Dogs